xerolinux/XeroWiki/docs/script.md

 bash -c "$(curl -fsSL https://xerolinux.xyz/script/xero-install.sh)"
 ```

+**nVidia/Hybrid Note :**

+In those cases, it is *Highly* recommended that you run the toolkit via `sudo pacman -Syy && xero-cli -m`, *prior* to first reboot, head on to the **Drivers** section and install the **nVidia** ones of choice, and only then reboot your system.
+Do not ignore this, as it might result in a **Hard-Lock**.
+This is not an issue with the script, sometimes drivers are required for things to work especially with **nVidia**.

 **Virtual Machine Note :**

 If you want to test them inside a VM, please make sure you have 3D acceleration turned on in the VM or **VirtGL** in the case to **KVM** for best experience.
 Anyway, you will see such a message when selecting them via the script.
 Especially for **Hyprland** and **Cosmic** since they heavily rely on it due to all the effects and with them being **Wayland** only..